ROYAL ENGINEERS OFFICERS’ WIDOWS SOCIETY PRIVACY STATEMENT

 The Society does not hold banking details for its Members.
 From June 2021 all new Members will complete a Direct Debit mandate with GoCardless Ltd, a copy of which will be held on the Member’s record.
 Banking details will only ever be requested in order to process a refund to Members who are not paying via Direct Debit.
 Refunds will be processed via Lloyds Business Online Banking and the relevant bank details will not be retained.

-For our Beneficiaries (registered partners of REOWS members and dependent children under the age of 21), we maintain the personal information above adding your email address and telephone number as well as those of holding any Powers of Attorney.
+For our Beneficiaries (registered spouses or partners of deceased REOWS members and dependent children under the age of 21), we maintain the personal information above adding your email address and telephone number as well as Next of Kin and/or those holding any Powers of Attorney.
 We will also request your bank account details in order to make an initial lump sum payment and set up a standing order instruction to our bank in order to pay annuities.
 We will also maintain similar details for any children under the age of 21 in order to maintain annuity payments.
 This data is collected under the legitimate interest of fulfilling our contract with the Member.
 We will ask you, or until you reach 18 years of age, your parent or guardian, for consent to collect, hold and process that information.

 For beneficiaries of the REOWS Samaritan Fund, we will collect and store personal information, name, initials, date of birth, postal and email address and telephone numbers, plus information from third party organisations regarding individual cases.